GameAnalytics/GA-SDK-IOS/README.md

 * corrected ad event annotation

 **4.4.3**
-* updated validator for impression events
+* updated client ts validator

 **4.4.2**
 * idfa and idfv will be set to empty when using the SDK on testflight builds